Baby Friendly Hospital Initiative

 - Encourage unrestricted feedings.

-- Do not give pacifiers or artificial nipples to breastfeeding infants.
+- Educate families on the risks of pacifiers or artificial nipples to breastfeeding babies.

 - Help establish breastfeeding support groups and refer mothers to them when they leave the hospital or clinic.

-The Salt Lake Mothers' Milk Donation Center screens and collects human breast milk for babies in need for the non-profit Mountain West Mothers' Milk Bank in Denver, Colorado.
-Nursing mothers from Utah who'd like to donate their extra breast milk can visit our center to donate.
+Mountain West Mothers' Milk Bank screens, collects, and distributes donor human breast milk for premature and sick babies in Utah and Idaho.
+Nursing mothers from Utah who'd like to donate their breast milk can visit our center to donate.

-U of U Health is a founding member of this organization.
+University of Utah Health is a founding member of this organization.

 YoMingo®: Postnatal & Prenatal Education on the Go